hyunin-lee/hyunin-lee.github.io/index.md

 ### News
 * New paper on Non-stationary Reinforcement Learning
-* New paper on Causal graph on imitation leanring
+* New paper on causal machine learning
 * New paper on Neuroscience and machine learning
-* dd